super-fun-surf/winery-sales/README.md

 * Install ImageMagick

 * Copy over the env.yml into the folder config/

 * In Production Create the psql Database user "winery-sales" and set the password

 * run whenever -w (to write the chrontabs for the email reminders & ...)

+## Backup the DataBase DB DUMP
+* From the server in the App Directory run

+`sudo -u postgres pg_dump --oids --no-owner -Fc --disable-triggers --clean -f data.dump winery`

+* This will generate a data.dmp file.
+* Download the data.dmp file for backup for import into your dev environment

+## Restore the DB from a dump file
+* in the App Directory run

+`pg_restore --clean --no-owner -d winery data.dump`